Timmy-Bergkvist/Pralinorskan-app/README.md

 ```

   VII.
 Login to Heroku and temporarily disable collectstatic,
-        So that Heroku won't try to collect static files on deploy.
+        so that Heroku won't try to collect static files on deploy.
 ```shell
 Heroku config:set DISABLE_COLLECTSTATIC=1 --app <your app name>